buddhajayavardhan2226-svg/AI-Driven-API-UI-Test-Automation/README.md

 ## 🤖 AI-Powered Failure Analysis

-`conftest.py` aggregates every failed test's name, file path, and stack trace into a single payload and posts it to an **n8n** webhook at the end of the test session — this triggers identically whether the suite is run in **GitHub Actions** or on a **local machine**, since the hook lives in the test framework itself rather than the CI configuration.
+`conftest.py` aggregates every failed test's name, file path, and stack trace into a single payload and posts it to an **n8n** webhook at the end of the test session and this triggers identically whether the suite is run in **GitHub Actions** or on a **local machine**, since the hook lives in the test framework itself rather than the CI configuration.

 <p align="center">
   <img src="images/n8n-workflow.png" alt="n8n AI failure analysis workflow" width="700">